haggen/bannerlord-module-template/README.md

 # Getting Started

-This a starting point for developing a module (mod) for Mount & Blade II Bannerlord with GitHub, MSBuild, .NET SDK and VSCode but **without Visual Studio**.
-If you're new to software development in general I suggest you follow a more straight forward guide, this one's a bit more involved.
+This a starting point for developing a module (mod) for Mount & Blade II Bannerlord with MSBuild, .NET SDK and VSCode but **without Visual Studio**.
+If you're new to software development in general I suggest you follow a more straightforward guide, this one's a bit more involved.

 From a clean Windows 10 installation you'll need: